Mentions of sexual misconduct in this story may be disturbing.

-The University of Chicago expelled a fourth-year student who verbally abused and sexually assaulted a female student.
+The University of Chicago earlier this month expelled a fourth-year student who verbally abused and sexually assaulted a female student.
 The student was a member of the Sigma Chi fraternity.

 The fourth-year perpetrator, whose name The Maroon has chosen to withhold at the request of the victim, was expelled on June 2, just a week before his expected graduation.
 The University-wide Student Disciplinary Committee very rarely expels students accused of sexual misconduct, even when they are found responsible, which suggests that the evidence against him was stronger than in most cases.
 Still, he claimed to The Maroon that the allegations against him are false, and he is appealing the decision.